Case Studies

 Finally, there’s the decision about the kind of influencer you hope to target.
 This is a whole topic on its own, so check out our resource on Macro vs Micro Influencers.

 So you’ve chosen the person or people you want (or hope) to collaborate with.
 And thus begins the courtship phase.
 This needs to be carried out, in true romantic style, subtly and cleverly.
-Here’s some helpful steps to get the ball rolling:
+Here are some helpful steps to get the ball rolling:

 Begin by following your influencer on social networks.
 Comment on their posts, tag them in your articles or suggest that they be a guest on your blog.
 Comment meaningfully and share their content.
 This should grab their attention!
 Influencer Marketing Platform, Reelio, suggests you start outreach 8-10 weeks in advance of your campaign to be safe!